Billgonzo123/80sGameshowPlayer/README.md

 |Direction Keys| Horizontal/Vertical Shift|

 Note: Memory contains all previously watched episodes which are excluded when genrating random episodes.
-The memory resets automatically when all episodes in a channel have been viewed
 ### ***Due to recent bug fixes and added features you may need to clear your memory (see System Control above)
 ### *** To keep your memory intact you will need to edit localStorage through Inspector and change the first value of every numbered key to a zero.